-The Peer~CARE is a faculty development programme aimed at building a learning community and developing a culture of reflective practice among faculty.
+The Peer~CARE is a faculty development programme aimed at building a learning community and developing a culture of reflective practice among faculty members.
 The programme is purely voluntary and comprises two branches of activities, namely Peer Exchange and Peer Coaching.

 Project-Based Learning is an instructional model based on the constructivist approach to learning, whereby students gain knowledge and skills by investigating and responding to a complex real-world question, problem, or challenge.
 This is one form of enquiry based learning which also includes problem based and experiential learning.